sábado, 19 de marzo de 2022

 For the maintenance phase of lymphedema management, compression is the most important intervention.
 Compression garments are easy to use and achieve significant improvements in most patients without causing much discomfort.
 The beneficial value of applying compression stockings in the treatment of venous and lymphatic disease is supported by recommendations rated as Grade 1 evidence.
 The daily use of standard bandages is not practical, for they tend to loosen and slip off when undertaking work that requires continuous physical activity, and likewise, soiled bandages can also be an important source of infection.
 Read more information on what is the best treatment for the Elephantiasis Stage HERE.

 Due to derangement of lymphatic function and resulting weak body defense, the limb with lymphedema is prone to repeated bacterial and fungal infections.
-Concerning “Dermatolymphangioadenitis” (DLA), also known as infectious cellulitis, studies have shown that swelling control is associated with a lower risk of cellulitis, and furthermore, that advanced degrees of chronic edema is a strong risk factor.
+Concerning “Dermatolymphangioadenitis” (DLA), also known as infectious cellulitis, studies have shown that swelling control is associated with a lower risk of cellulitis, and furthermore, that advanced degrees of chronic edema are a strong risk factor.
 Infectious Cellulitis can lead to sepsis (Septicaemia).
 Read more about the risk of infectious cellulitis for Lymphoedema HERE

 Lymphedema is a progressive disease, and early diagnosis and treatment are paramount.
 Therefore, it is critical to diagnose and treat both mild and early onset cases to halt the progression of this lifelong and often debilitating condition.
 During World Elephantiasis Day, we seek to increase public understanding of Lymphatic Vascular Diseases and tackle the social stigma and undertreatment attached to this treatable disease.